 A “good trip” can be described through so many emotions.
 Feeling radiant and blissful with intense laughter are just a few keywords that touch on the “high” felt.
 Merging with the cosmos and sensing transcendence is commonly the final aspiration.
 Out of body experiences can also take place.
-The doors are opened up to the higher dimensions of consciousness that are usually unobtainable in our 3rd dimensional reality.
-Some participants have claimed to have seen archetypal beings, mythical faeries, elves and fanciful creatures.
+The doors are opened up to the higher dimensions of consciousness that are usually unobtainable in our 3rd-dimensional reality.
+Some participants have claimed to have seen archetypal beings, mythical fairies, elves, and fanciful creatures.
 There is no telling what a person might hallucinate under these circumstances.

 The Shaman and sometimes their patient will partake in entheogenic drugs.
 Occasionally, the ailing person in question will bond with the Shaman through participation on the journey for healing advantages.

 Entheogens, like dimethyltryptamine (DMT), that elevate spirit through naturally derived psychedelics, are typically preferred by the Shamanic practice for creating a divine connection.
-DMT, like most psychedelics, is considered to be neither addictive, nor toxic.
-High doses of DMT produce a hallucinatory state that involves a sense of “another intelligence”.
-It is said that the chemicals released during an experience are similar to the chemicals freed before death.
+DMT, like most psychedelics, is considered to be neither addictive nor toxic.
+High doses of DMT produce a hallucinatory state that involves a sense of “another intelligence.”
+It is said that the chemicals released during the experience are similar to the chemicals freed before death.
 Through this gateway of closely crossing, but without the act of dying, users can have access to multiple dimensions.

 “DMT, The Spirit Molecule”, is a film available on Gaia, that investigates DMT, a naturally occurring psychoactive compound, which exists in humans.
 The film examines the science and spirituality of the substance and draws the connections between neuroscience, quantum mechanics and human spirituality.